Your Cart

 Yes, they do.
 There are two areas scientists look at when studying penile microbes:

 1. The skin on the surface of the penis: A swab of the coronal sulcus (CS), the groove between the shaft and the head of the penis, can be used to assess the microbiome.
 This area harbors a stable bacterial community.
-For uncircumsized penises, the foreskin covers the CS.
+For uncircumcised penises, the foreskin covers the CS.
 Circumcised and uncircumcised penises appear to have different CS microbiomes

 One study shows that the CS microbiome is more stable over time than the urethral microbiome.
 These two communities are also found to be distinct from one another.